ashtton/bungee-config-api/README.md

 **How to use**\
-Copy and paste the code below, into a new class called something like 'Config'.
+Copy and paste the code at the bottom of the page, into a new class called something like 'Config'.
 Then in your main bungee class that extends Plugin, create a variable like this above your onEnable();
 ```
 private Config motdConfig;
 ```